hapax/hapax.github.io/assets/reading.md

 \tau_i = \frac{\pi\hbar\Delta N_i}{|\langle [H, N_i]\rangle|}.
 $$

-And indeed, if my little hypothesis is correct, they will become distinguishable by measurements of the number operator $N_i$ itself.
+If my interpretation of the MTRS timescale is correct, they will become distinguishable by measurements of the number operator $N_i$ itself.

 #### 5. A coherent cubic example<a id="sec-5" name="sec-5"></a>